storesafe/cordova-sqlite-storage/README.md

 ## Available for hire

 The primary author and maintainer [@brodybits (Christopher J. Brody aka Chris Brody)](https://github.com/brodybits) is available for contracting assignments.
+Areas of interest include: customization, frontend development, backend development, mentoring, and training.
 Part-time assignments would really help keep this project alive. ([@brodybits](https://github.com/brodybits) dedicates a significant amount of working time and has turned down multiple full-time work opportunities to maintain and improve this project.)

 [@brodybits](https://github.com/brodybits) can be contacted at:
 - <brodybits@litehelpers.net>